clojure-grimoire/grimoire/resources/1.6.0/clojure.xml/parse/docstring.md

-Parses and loads the source s, which can be a File, InputStream orString naming a URI.
-Returns a tree of the xml/element struct-map,which has the keys :tag, :attrs, and :content. and accessor fns tag,attrs, and content.
-Other parsers can be supplied by passingstartparse, a fn taking a source and a ContentHandler and returninga parser
+Parses and loads the source s, which can be a File, InputStream or String naming a URI.
+Returns a tree of the xml/element struct-map, which has the keys :tag, :attrs, and :content. and accessor fns tag, attrs, and content.
+Other parsers can be supplied by passing startparse, a fn taking a source and a ContentHandler and returning a parser